hphilpotts/Forage-Project-3-General-Assembly-SEI-66/readme.md

 As with Project 2, we decided not to make any further edits before presenting, instead focusing on adding content, which once again just about persisted for long enough to present before being removed from Heroku.

-This time, I pulled together a slideshow - with screenshot of VS Code - to go over my key bits of code: this was a great idea and made presenting a lot easier.
+This time, I pulled together a slideshow - including screenshots of VS Code - to go over my key bits of code: this was a great idea and made presenting a lot easier.
 No more frantic scrolling/clicking trying to navigate whilst talking!